robo-ai/roboai-python-sdk/robo_sdk/robo_ai/README.md

-# ROBO.AI - Bot Assistants Manager Python SDK
+# ROBO-AI - Bot Assistants Manager Python SDK

-A Python library for the ROBO.AI API which allows you to manage assistants' runtimes.
+A Python library for the ROBO-AI API which allows you to manage assistants' runtimes.

 ## Usage